Mbed-TLS/mbedtls/docs/architecture/psa-storage-resilience.md

 * During key creation, create the key file in internal storage in the internal storage before calling the secure element's key creation entry point.
 * During key destruction, call the secure element's key destruction entry point before removing the key file in internal storage.

+This choice of algorithm does not require the secure element driver to have a `"get_key_attributes"` entry point.

 #### Chosen storage invariant